MPOcanes/MPO624-2018/INSTALL_JUPYTER_UNIDATA.md

    2. **Download** Unidata's great workshop materials with a few of my touches, from https://github.com/brianmapes/unidata-python-workshop onto your local machine.
 To do this, hit the big green **Clone or Download** button and the **Download ZIP**.
 (Or if you know what it means in GitHub, and think you will want to contribute back some improvements you make, you can **Fork** it.)

-      - unzip it into a meaningfully named directory.
+      - unzip it into a _meaningfully named_ directory in your _consciously considered_ folder tree.
 You may want to rename the folder to something shorter than unidata-python-workshop-master.
-My own path for it is _(home)/Jupyter/unidata-python-workshop_.
+My own path for it is `(home)/Jupyter/unidata-python-workshop`.

    3. **Create** the unidata-workshop-mapes _environment_.
 This will take several minutes as the requested set of modules is downloaded from Python's package managers.
 To do this step,